camwestwood/xapi/recipes/attendance/attendance.md

 	<td>

 	The <b>uddModInstanceID</b> extension records the module instance with which the learning activity is associated.
 See the <a href="vocabulary.md#31-activity-types">vocabulary page</a> for more details.
-	The <b>recipeVersion</b> extension is recommended, and identifies the recipe (and its version) which was followed to create the xAPI statement. <br/>
+	The <b>recipeVersion</b> extension is recommended, and identifies the statement (and its version) which was followed to create the xAPI statement. <br/>
 	The <b>courseArea</b> identifies Umbrella course/parent area by its home page URI.
 More information can be found on the <a href="vocabulary.md#umbrella-course-area">vocabularies page</a>.
 	The <b>starttime</b> and <b>endtime</b> uses datetimes for planned start and end of event.
 	<b> activity_max_count</b>is the maximum number of people that could have attended the event